A superb XI of players that Chelsea have sold since 2013: KDB, Salah…

 His form at the start of the 2020-21 campaign may have caused Chelsea to reconsider their decision.
 Blessed with frightening pace, the diminutive full-back performed impressively before succumbing to a season-ending hamstring injury.

-English football is hardly lacking in right-backs but Lamptey has the talent to become an England international in the future.
-Don’t rule out Chelsea buying him back at some point.
+English football is hardly lacking in right-backs but Lamptey has the talent to become an international in the future and could potentially represent Ghana at the 2022 World Cup.